AkerBP/deos-cognite-functions-template/README.md

 The goal of this project is to transform original time series data of fluid volume percentage to drainage rate from the tanks.
 The new time series will be published as a new dataset in the Cognite Fusion Prod tenant and deployed in Grafana dashboards for quick analysis by the end-user.

+The project seeks to demonstrate how one goes by acquiring read/write access for CDF datasets, and how to use Cognite Functions from the Python SDK to read, transform and write datasets for CDF.
+We use the (deploy-functions-oidc)[https://github.com/cognitedata/deploy-functions-oidc] template as a structure for the project with dynamic scheduling of Cognite Functions.
+Although the Cognite UI is recommended if setting up and scheduling a single function, as in this project, we make use of the template to demonstrate the flexible workflow of using Cognite Functions.
+A workflow that facilitates an efficient CI/CD architecture.
+We refer to the (deploy-functions-oidc)[https://github.com/cognitedata/deploy-functions-oidc] template for an explanation of the project structure, and how to use it.

 ## Getting started
 1. Clone the repository using git and move to the cloned directory
 ```